Doug-AWS/code-examples/dotnet/DynamoDB/README.md

 We use [moq4](https://github.com/moq/moq4) to create unit tests with mocked objects.

-A typical unit test looks something like the following:
+A typical unit test looks something like the following, which tests a call to **PutTableAsync**:

 ```
 using Amazon.DynamoDBv2;